TaylorW43/big_data_management/project2/README.md

 Write map-reduce job(s) that implement the K-Means clustering algorithm as given in the course slides.
 The algorithm should terminates if either of these two conditions become true:
 * The K centers did not change over two consecutive iterations
 * The maximum number of iterations (make it six (6) iterations) has reached.
-* Apply the tricks given in class and in the 2nd link above such as:
+* Apply the tricks given in class and in the 2nd link above such as: use of a combiner, use a single reducer
-** Use of a combiner
-** Use a single reducer

 ## Dataset